 Make space to truly savor everything on your list of loves.
-Make a point of acknowledging them with a gratitude practice.
-Get up and run around with your nieces and nephews before dessert.
-Absolutely put a piece of pumpkin pie on your plate; eat it slowly and enjoy each bite.
-Remember that sleeping is one of the healthiest things you can offer your body.
-It is crucial to maintaining your health and losing/ maintaining your weight.
+Even better, make a point of acknowledging them with a gratitude practice ahead of time.
+This will help you to leverage each component to support your health, and envisioning ahead of time will help you stick to your plan.
+For example, you can get up and run around with your nieces and nephews before dessert.
+When you put that piece of pumpkin pie on your plate, eat it slowly and enjoy each bite.
+Savor the opportunity to sleep in.
+Remember, sleep is one of the healthiest things you can offer your body; it's crucial to maintaining your health and losing/ maintaining body weight.

 Next, find some strategies to deal with what you hate other than having second and third helpings.
 Set aside time for some meditation or deep-breathing.
 These practices will help reduce and manage stress.
 Talk to a friend or therapist and have a plan for how to deal with those you know are going to push your buttons.
 Plan a minimal or no-equipment workout.
 Do something, anything, to get up and get the blood flowing.
 Movement is important because it makes us feel good, not because it burns calories.
 You don't need a full hour plus of weight-lifting to reduce stress and get that healthy hormone cascade flowing.
 And, of course, set up a strategy for how and what you DO want to eat.

 There are two main ways you can go with holiday eating, I think they are equally healthy.
 This is where self-acceptance and the spirit of experimentation come in.